 The workflow has two basic steps.

-First, create a merged master raw file and convert it to PACKEDPED and PACKEDANCESTRYMAP:
+First, create a merged master raw file and convert it to PACKEDPED and PACKEDANCESTRYMAP.
+You can pass a single --input for one vendor file, or multiple --input flags to merge several exports for the same individual:

 python tools/bundle_raw_convert.py \